Julie Yamamoto

-Julie Yamamoto is an American politician and retired educator serving as a Republican member of the Idaho House of Representatives from the 10th District.
+Julie Yamamoto is an American politician and retired educator.
+A member of the Republican Party, she served as a member of the Idaho House of Representatives from the 11th District.
+She served at the helm of the House Education Committee starting in 2023.

 Early life and education

 Yamamoto was born in Nampa, Idaho.
+She is of Japanese descent.
 She earned a Bachelor of Arts and Master of Arts from the College of Idaho and a Doctor of Education from the University of Idaho.

 Career

 Yamamoto has worked as a teacher and school administrator.
 She was the chair of the Assistance League of Boise Canyon County Branch.

-Elections
+Idaho House of Representatives

 Yamamoto defeated incumbent Jarom Wagoner in the Republican primary with 58.27% of the vote.
-Yamamoto defeated Democratic nominee Rebecca Yamamoto Hanson with 67.4% of the vote.
+In the 2020 general election, Yamamoto faced Democratic nominee Rebecca Yamamoto Hanson, with whom she had no familial relation.
+She defeated Hanson with 67.4% of the vote.
+Yamamoto lost her race in the 2024 Republican primary to Kent Marmon.

+During her first term in office, she sat on the House Education Committee.
+Yamamoto was reelected in the 2022 election.
+In 2023, she became head of the House Education Committee.